The New Orleans Jazz Museum celebrates jazz in the city where it was born.

-Donations to our ongoing endeavor can be made through The Louisiana Museum Foundation is a 501(c)(3) nonprofit public charitable organization whose mission is to administer funds and raise gifts grants and contributions for the Louisiana State Museum and New Orleans Jazz Museum.
+Donations to our ongoing endeavor can be made through The Louisiana Museum Foundation, a 501(c)(3) nonprofit public charitable organization whose mission is to administer funds and raise gifts grants and contributions for the Louisiana State Museum and New Orleans Jazz Museum.

 The New Orleans Jazz Museum is home to one of the foremost jazz collections in the world.
 Louis Armstrong’s first cornet, Sidney Bechet’s soprano saxophone, Edward “Kid” Ory’s trombone, George Lewis’ clarinet, Warren “Baby” Dodds’ drum kit, performance costumes, photographs, original manuscripts, historic recordings and rare film footage are among the thousands of irreplaceable treasures stored here, but only a fraction of this collection is on display.